Mixed reviews in US for Trump’s tax overhaul

 Brad Close, senior vice president at the National Federation of Independent Business, said the tax overhaul was crucial for jump-starting investment and job creation.

-“Small businesses account for nearly half of gross domestic product and create two out of every three new jobs,” he told Agence France-Presse.
+“Small businesses account for nearly half of gross domestic product and create two out of every three new jobs,” he told AFP.
 “Small businesses have never fully recovered from the global crisis.”

 US industry has persistently campaigned for lower corporate tax rates and for a simplified tax code, arguing that they restrain economic activity and prevent hiring.